abbaskhimji/MentalMathsPythonFlask/README.md

 #Admin and Leaderboard Access

-to make maths easier or harder and chnage number of questions....type in admin when prompted to login at http://localhost:5000/login
+to make maths easier or harder and change number of questions....type in admin when prompted to login at http://localhost:5000/login

 to access leaderboard....type in leaderboard when prompted to login at http://localhost:5000/login